-While the drink's origins are murky, Temple is clearly protective of the drink that bears her name.
-In 1988 a California company tried to market Shirley T. Sparkling Soda.
-The former child star took umbrage at what she felt was the misappropriation of her name and told the New York Times, "I will fight it like a tigress.
+While the drink's origins are murky, Temple was clearly protective of the drink that shared her name.
+In 1988 a California company tried to market Shirley T. Sparkling Soda; the former child star took umbrage at what she felt was the misappropriation of her name and told The New York Times, "I will fight it like a tigress.
 All a celebrity has is their name."

-2. She Was Almost Dorothy Gale
+2. She was almost Dorothy Gale.

 The lead role in The Wizard of Oz propelled Judy Garland to stardom, but it could have gone to a more established star in Temple.
 Producer Arthur Freed met with Temple in 1938 to discuss the possibility of having her headline the picture, but since Temple was starting to lose her childish looks, he allegedly said, "First we lose the baby fat."
-According to a later memoir by Temple, Freed then exposed himself to her.
-Needless to say, she ended up not taking the part.
+(According to a later memoir by Temple, Freed then exposed himself to her; needless to say, she ended up not taking the part.)

-3. She Accidentally Inspired a Graham Greene Masterwork
+3. She accidentally inspired a Graham Greene masterwork.

 Temple's representatives immediately went after Greene and the publishers of Night and Day.
 They sued the writer and publishers for libel; their claim was successful to the tune of $12,000 in damages.

 The lawsuit might have had broader literary implications than anyone could have known at the time.
-Greene left the U.K. to travel in Mexico following the flap, which led some biographers to speculate that he got the heck out of Dodge to avoid being prosecuted and potentially imprisoned for criminal libel.
+Greene left the UK to travel in Mexico following the flap, which led some biographers to speculate that he got the heck out of Dodge to avoid being prosecuted and potentially imprisoned for criminal libel.
 If Greene was indeed fleeing from the law, he made the most of his journey.
 He turned his experiences in Mexico into the novel most readers consider his masterpiece, The Power and the Glory.

 Temple was undoubtedly a great actor for such a young child, but it didn't hurt that she usually had a head full of perfect curls when she stepped in front of the camera.
-As you might expect, giving a preteen such a meticulous hairdo was no small task.
+As you might expect, giving a pre-teen such a meticulous hairdo was no small task.
 Before she turned in for bed each night, her mother had to set her hair in 56 carefully planned curls.

 Temple reportedly didn't love the hairstyle; she preferred the shorter, tousled locks that her hero Amelia Earhart sported.
 Temple did, however, understand the value of her trademark look.
-In 1938 she visited the Roosevelts at their Hyde Park estate.
-First Lady Eleanor Roosevelt asked the star to go swimming with her, but Temple declined "because of my hair."
+In 1938 she visited the Roosevelts at their Hyde Park estate; First Lady Eleanor Roosevelt asked the star to go swimming with her, but Temple declined "because of my hair."